symfony/symfony-docs/cookbook/workflow/new_project_git.rst

 the project.

 The easiest way to store your project on a remote server is via a web-based hosting service like `GitHub`_ or `Bitbucket`_.
-In GitHub, public repositories are free, however you will need to pay a monthly fee to host private repositories.
-In Bitbucket, you can also host private repositories for free, however they are limited in the number of collaborators.
 Of course, there are more services out there, you can start your research with a `comparision of hosting services`_.

 Alternatively, you can store your Git repository on any server by creating a `barebones repository`_ and then pushing to it.
 One library that helps